- Why employee recognition should be a year-round priority

 Integrating recognition into your company culture

-Establish a recognition program framework
+Establish an employee recognition program framework

 Lean into employee engagement or company culture surveys to understand current recognition practices and identify opportunities for improvement.
 Make sure follow-up goals are specific.
 If managers aren’t currently checking in with employees regularly, for instance, set a goal to increase check-ins by a certain percentage.